-NOTE 4 - SEGMENT INFORMATION
+NOTE 5 - SEGMENT INFORMATION

 Management monitors the operating result of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
-Regarding net interest and similar income, management relies primarily on net interest revenue to assess the performance of the segment, hence in the segment report the segment's interest revenue is presented net of its interest expense.

 Definitions of customer segments:

 Retail: private individuals, entrepreneurs and companies with an annual turnover of less than HUF 2 000 million.
 Services provided: loans and financing products, deposits and other savings products, transactional services, lease services, etc.